China says US trade probe would violate international rules

 BEIJING (AP) — China criticized President Donald Trump's order for a possible U.S. trade investigation of Beijing's technology policies as a violation of global rules and said Tuesday it will "resolutely safeguard" Chinese interests.

-Trade groups for technology companies welcomed Trump's order Monday but the Chinese Commerce Ministry said it violated the spirit of international trade and Washington's World Trade Organization commitments.
-The ministry said Beijing will take "all appropriate measures" if Chinese companies are hurt but gave no details.
+Trade groups for technology companies welcomed Trump's order Monday but Chinese officials said Washington was violating the spirit of its trade commitments.
+They said Beijing will take unspecified action if Chinese companies are hurt.

-Trump told U.S. trade officials to look into whether to launch a formal investigation into whether Beijing improperly requires foreign companies to hand over technology in exchange for market access.
+"The United States should not be the underminer of multilateral rules," a foreign ministry spokeswoman, Hua Chunying, said at a regular briefing.

-"If the U.S. side disregards the fact it does not respect multilateral trade rules and takes action to damage the economic and trade relations between the two sides, then the Chinese side will never sit back and will take all appropriate measures to resolutely safeguard the legitimate rights and interests of the Chinese side," said a Commerce Ministry statement.
+"If the U.S. side disregards the fact it does not respect multilateral trade rules and takes action to damage the economic and trade relations between the two sides," said Hua, "then the Chinese side will never sit back and will take all appropriate measures to resolutely safeguard the legitimate rights and interests of the Chinese side."

 Beijing requires automakers and other foreign companies in China to work through joint ventures, usually with state-owned partners.
-They often are required to give technology to partners that might become competitors.
+They often are required to give technology to partners who might become competitors.

 More than 20 percent of 100 American companies that responded to a survey by the U.S.-China Business Council, an industry group, said they were asked to transfer technology within the past three years as a condition of market access, according to Jake Parker, the group's vice president for China operations.